Improvising Over Emaj7 | B7alt

 This is called “In-position” soloing”.

-It’s an important concept in the art of improvisation on guitar.
+It’s an important concept in the art of improvisation on the guitar.

 The ability to play through constantly changing keys, and scales without having to move your hand out of position, gives you a lot of freedom on guitar.